Instagram Tips & Strategies

 Best Practices:

 • Engage your subscribers: Foster a sense of community.
 Use subscriber-only Live sessions to connect, reply to their comments first, and make them feel seen.
-The value isn't just content, it's access.
+The value isn't just content - it's access.

 2. Instagram Gifts

 What it is: Gifts are a way for viewers to show appreciation for your Reels in real-time.
-They can purchase virtual "Stars" and send them to you on individual Reels they love.
+They can purchase virtual "Stars" and send them to you on Reels they love.
 Each Star translates into a monetary payout for you (minus Instagram's fee).

-How it applies to Reels: Once enabled, a "Send Gift" button will appear on the bottom of all your eligible Reels.
+How it applies to Reels: Once enabled, a "Send Gift" button will appear at the bottom of all your eligible Reels.
 When a follower taps it, they can send you gifts powered by Stars.
 It’s a simple, low-pressure way for your audience to support you without committing to a monthly subscription.

 How to set it up: